thaight/Python/scripts/README.md

 Dependecies: Ensure that python3 is loaded or installed

 Arguments:
--p Absolute path to the folder you are making a list of -o name of list to be created
+-i Absolute path to the folder you are making a list of ensure doesnt end with / -p prefix
--g name of gtf file
--t name of geneout file

-Example Usage: python listmaker.py -p /path/ -o sample.list -g sample_gtf.list -t sample_geneout.list
+Example Usage: python listmaker.py -i /path/ -p sample

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 Script: fastq_split.py